Radiit/VehicRent/README.md

     ```

 6. **Login**

-   use this account to login
+   Use this account to login

 | Role       | Email                | Password |
 | ----------- | -------------------- | -------- |